 The possibility of a premature birth may cause expectant parents to worry.
 A child that is born prematurely is more susceptible to birth injuries and other complications.
 While not all prematurely born children will experience complications, it is important for your family to understand the possible problems that may occur.
 If your child suffered an injury associated with being born prematurely, you should consult with an experienced Baltimore medical malpractice attorney.
 The attorneys at Bennett & Heyman, P.A. understand the birth of a child should be a wonderful experience, not one that causes you stress.
-In this article, our Maryland birth injury lawyers discuss the possible complications of premature birth.
+In this article, our Baltimore birth injury lawyers discuss the possible complications of premature birth.

 Common Premature Birth Risk Factors

 A premature birth is one that occurs prior to the thirty-seventh week of pregnancy.
 Children who are born more than three weeks before their estimated due date are in danger of various medical problems.
 Generally, babies born before their due date can fall into four different categories: